TatshSiow/HyperOptimize/README.md

 </div>

 # What is this?
-This is a module optimizing System and Kernel parameters to improve battery endurance time This Module aims to reduce power consumption, not to provide exceptional performance
+A module to optimize System and Kernel parameters to reduce power consumption, not to provide exceptional performance

 ## What it does?
 - Debloat Apps